intelligentplant/codeless-hackathon-resource/resources/Challenge1-DataGuide.md

 * Data is accessible via a “tag” – *a unique identifier for a measurement*.

-For a short-list of useful tags, refer to the [Challenge 1 Help Sheet](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/Challenge%201%20-%20Info%20Pack.pdf).
+For a shortlist of useful tags, refer to the [Challenge 1 Help Sheet](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/Challenge%201%20-%20Info%20Pack.pdf).

 ## How to get data into Power BI